Skip to Content

 Why Orchestrations?

-• Multi-step orchestration — Chain actions across days, weeks, or months based on customer behavior
+• Multi-step — Chain steps across hours, days, or weeks based on member behavior.

-• Visual design — Build and understand complex workflows through an intuitive drag-and-drop canvas
+• Visual design — Build and read the whole flow on a drag-and-drop canvas.

 How Orchestrations Work